RobIsaTeam/courses/_posts/2016-02-08-4-threejs-introduction-to-javascript.markdown

 *Challenge: Filtering*

-Create a new list of animals that contains only cats by filtering the `pets` list.
+Create a new array of animals that contains only cats by filtering the `pets` array.

 ___